robtweed/qewd-hit-platform/docs/demo.md

 # Add an Allergy

+At this stage, it's a good idea to make sure you have read [this document](./openehr.md) to understand how the QEWD HIT Platform and therefore the *demo* application interfaces with your OpenEHR system.

-Clicking this button brings up a form that allows you to enter the key details that describe an Allergy for the patient.
+Clicking the *Add an Allergy* button brings up a form that allows you to enter the key details that describe an Allergy for the patient.
 For expedience, several of the fields are pre-populated, though you can change these values as you wish.
 As this is not intended to be a production system, there is no validation applied to this form, either in the browser-side or server-side (QEWD-side) logic.